 Vaynerchuk took the time each week to record himself on camera for his (now retired) video blog, The Daily Grape.
 He was being himself for his fans.
 Glancing at his Twitter feed, it’s a stream of responses to his followers.
 No wonder people feel connected to him: they are.

 How will you present your content?
 Through blogging, videos, presentations, webinars, articles, or a book?
 A mix of these is likely the most effective way to present your content, but it’s important to know what your audience responds to.
 How do they learn best?
 And what works for your content?
 Do that!

 Building your platform requires content, and here’s the big tip I’d offer to build strong platform messaging: Don’t lose your content!
 You need every bit of it to redistribute and heighten your platform.
 Once you have your content arsenal ready to go, there are a number of ways to get the most use out of it.
 Keep a record of your newsletter tips, blog posts, radio and TV interviews, lecture recordings, and so on.
 Create your own system to tag your content by subject area to come up with a messaging matrix for easy syndication and so that you’ll be able to quickly repurpose your content for requested media pieces, op-eds, and the like.
 This organized approach to content management will save you many headaches down the road.

-This is a selection from Greenleaf Book Group CEO, Tanya Hall's, upcoming book Ideas, Influence, and Income.
+This is a selection from Greenleaf Book Group CEO, Tanya Hall's book Ideas, Influence, and Income.
 To download free sample chapters from the book, insert your email address below.